 Historians disagree on the date of George Edward Pickett’s birth.
 Baptismal records show that he was born on January 16, 1825, in Richmond, Virginia.
 Other accounts have Pickett’s date of birth as January 25 or January 28.
 Whatever the correct date, Pickett was born in Richmond and raised on his prominent Virginia family’s plantation, Turkey Hill, in Henrico County.
 He was the first of eight children born to Robert and Mary Pickett.

 Pickett received his early education at private academies in the Richmond area.
 Later, he studied law in Springfield, Illinois.
-While living there, Congressman John T. Stuart (Abraham Lincoln’s law partner and a friend of Pickett’s uncle, Andrew Johnston) nominated Pickett for an appointment to the United States Military Academy in 1841.
+While living there, Congressman John T. Stuart nominated Pickett for an appointment to the United States Military Academy in 1841.
+Stuart was the law partner of Abraham Lincoln and a friend of Pickett’s uncle, Andrew Johnston.